 siderophores, cooperation, virulence, experimental evolution, C. elegans

-Species I work with:
+Species I worked with:

 Escherichia coli, Pseudomonas aeruginosa, Acinetobacter baylyi